Approximating Persistent Homology for Large Datasets: Averaging Persistence Diagrams

-\paragraph{Fréchet Means of Persistence Diagrams.} A generalization of the mean to arbitrary metric spaces is known as the {\em Fréchet mean}; Fréchet means may be defined and computed in the space of persistence diagrams.
+A generalization of the mean to arbitrary metric spaces is known as the {\em Fréchet mean}; Fréchet means may be defined and computed in the space of persistence diagrams.
 Let $\rho$ be a probability measure on $\mathcal{D}_p$.
 The {\em Fréchet function} with respect to $\rho$ is

-The infimum of $\mathrm{Fr}_\rho$ is called the {\em Fréchet variance}, and the set of minimizers achieving the infimum is called the Fréchet expectation.
+The infimum of $\mathrm{Fr}_\rho$ is called the {\em Fréchet variance}, and the set of minimizers achieving the infimum is called the \emph{Fréchet expectation}.
 When $\hat{\rho}=\frac{1}{B}\sum_{i=1}^B \delta_{D_i}$ is the empirical probability measure supported on a finite set of persistence diagrams $\{D_1,\ldots,D_B\}$, the Fréchet function becomes

 Any minimizer of $\mathrm{Fr}_{\hat{\rho}}$ is a {\em Fréchet mean} of the set of persistence diagrams $\{D_1,\ldots,D_B\}$.
 When $p=2$, if $\rho$ has finite second moment and if $\rho$ has compact support, then the Fréchet expectation exists \citep{ohta2012barycenters,mileyko-2011-probability}.